Reading at Great Bentley

 See the 'Phonics' tab under 'Curriculum' then 'Phonics' for further information.

 Coloured book banded books

-We are currently in the process of establishing a reading and writing shed on the school field which the children can access at lunchtimes.
-This will be resourced with books selected by the children themselves and offers a space with reading buddies to relax and enjoy a book.
-The Friends of Great Bentley are currently fundraising to help support this new venture.
+At Great Bentley Primary School we are very proud of our reading and writing shed on the school field.
+Children can access this shed at lunchtimes and Year 6 children help support the use of the shed.
+The books inside the shed have been selected by the children themselves and it offers a space with reading buddies to relax and enjoy a book.
+A big thank you to the Friends of Great Bentley for supporting this venture.

 Below are some useful website links to support reading.

 "Books shouldn't be daunting, they should be funny, exciting and wonderful; and learning to be a reader gives a terrific advantage.”